MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidnamerightsmanagementlicense-canonical-property.md

 ms.lasthandoff: 06/11/2018
 ms.locfileid: "19768864"
 ---
-# <a name="pidnamerightsmanagementlicense-canonical-property"></a>Propriedade canônico de PidNameRightsManagementLicense
+# <a name="pidnamerightsmanagementlicense-canonical-property"></a>Propriedade canônica PidNameRightsManagementLicense